 If you use a wheelchair, or regularly transport someone who uses a wheelchair, then boot-space is an important consideration.
 Estate cars are the obvious choice, both for size of boot and ease of loading.
 But not everyone wants to drive a big estate car – ease of parking and fuel consumption are other factors that come into play.
 We take a look at some small cars with big boots – in many cases these hatchbacks have surprisingly big boot spaces.

-This gives you a choice of having one large space or a lightly smaller space and a small hidden boot.
+This gives you a choice of having one large space or a slightly smaller space and a small hidden boot.

 With the seats down you get a useful 1277 litres of space.

 |Kia Pro_Cee’d.
 A punchy, modern hatchback, the Pro Cee’d gives you a 340 litres worth of boot storage with the seats up.